What is Myofunctional Therapy?

 What happens at an appointment?

-The first appointment is an in-depth assessment and a base line of function is assessed.
-An individual programme is tailored to meet needs.
-The exercises are not difficult but need to be done every day, with exercise progression weekly.
+The first appointment is an in-depth assessment so that a base line of function can be assessed.
+An individual programme is then created for you or your child that is tailored to meet your specific needs.
+The exercises are not difficult but need to be done every day and they change as the programme progresses.
 Improvements in function are then monitored throughout the course.

 Myofunctional Therapists often work in conjunction with other medical professionals such as Dentists, Orthodontists, Ear Nose and Throat Specialists (ENTs) and Sleep Specialists.
 However, it is a new field in the UK, and this may not always be the case.